 |14:15-15:45||Workshop 2: Data visualisation in R/Python (A. Gilly, K.Hatzikotoulas)

 Quality control, representation of results from genome-wide scans.

 The statistics of genome-wide association studies (A. Gilly)

 Current tools and best practices for performing genome-wide scans (K. Hatzikotoulas)

-Genetic association workshop (S. Hackinger, K. Hatzikotoulas)Performing a genome-wide association study from data preparation to analysis of results.
+Genetic association workshop (L. Southam, K. Hatzikotoulas)Performing a genome-wide association study from data preparation to analysis of results.